Matt3164/viola-jones-experiments/README.md

 - [ ] Add n_scales parameters and steps for each one
 - [ ] create config management ( dotenv and ini file)
 - [ ] add debug tools
+- [ ] override random search to learn classifier on the same fold and compare simply perf instead of averaged perf

 Logging + Log visu + Log perf --> check mlflow?